Posts

 5 min read

-In this article, we will talk about how VR in healthcare has, is, and will help healthcare professionals transform the lives of patients—from helping pregnant women suffer less in delivering babies, children with cerebral palsy (CP) improve their mobility to patients understand their health conditions at a deeper level.
+This article examines how VR in healthcare applications help healthcare professionals improve patient outcomes—from helping pregnant women suffer less in delivering babies, children with cerebral palsy (CP) improve their mobility to patients understand their health conditions at a deeper level.

 “I was so engulfed in what was going on in the application that I didn’t know two hours had gone by,” said Martucci.

-Virtual reality is beneficial for treating children’s mental disorders as well.
+Virtual reality is effective for treating children’s mental disorders and mobility limitations.

 During the sessions, the children tried to play sports games, such as basketball, swimming, and tennis, by moving their hands and feet to move better.
 The results showed those who had received VR physical therapy have better improved their muscle movements, control, and balance.